IT202/project-data-visualized/README.md

 # Project - Data Visualized

-The purpose of the project is for you to demonstrate your ability to copy and manipulate a Bootstrap template created by someone else.
+The purpose of the project is for you to demonstrate your ability to retrieve data via an API; accept user input to create filter conditions; and visualize the data for the user.
+This could be as elements in a Bootstrap layout (similar to our in-class lab), a Google Map, a Google Chart or D3 Chart.

-I recommend you use one of the themes available under the "Templates" section of the [w3schools Bootstrap Tutorial](http://www.w3schools.com/bootstrap/default.asp).
+Your page (app) should display some instructions, the user should make some filtering choices, and your script should retrieve data via the API and output the results.

 ##Step 1